-A 2011 study from Japan showed that theanine, 5-6mg/kg, aided in reducing the occurrence of cerebral atrophy, learning impairments, behavioral depression and oxidative damage to the cerebral DNA.
+A 2011 study from Japan showed that theanine, 5-6mg/kg, aided in reducing the occurrence of cerebral atrophy, learning impairments, behavioural depression and oxidative damage to the cerebral DNA.
 It has been shown that psychosocial stress accelerates ageing due to oxidative damage and can lead to cognitive dysfunction and depression.
 Theanine, found in Ceremonial Matcha has the potential to prevent this (Unno, K., et al., 2011).

 Matcha Combats Cancer and Oxidative Stress

-Oxidative stress occurs as a result of a build-up of free radicals, peroxides and a weakened defense system.
+Oxidative stress occurs as a result of a build-up of free radicals, peroxides and a weakened defence system.
 With time oxidative stress builds up inflammation in the body leading to an increase in chronic inflammatory disease such as cancer, diabetes, cardiovascular, pulmonary and neurological diseases (Reuter, S., et al., 2010).
-Certain foods can lead to free radical generation and oxidative dysfunction, therefore functional foods are needed so as to promote wellbeing.
+Certain foods can lead to free radical generation and oxidative dysfunction, therefore functional foods are needed to promote wellbeing.
 Antioxidants, like matcha aid in preventing free radical formations in the body (Asadi, N., et al., 2017) (Burcus, A., et al., 2018).
 Powdered matcha tea has a much better scavenging ability on the production of reactive oxygen species making it effective at quenching ROS, inhibiting blood glucose accumulation and stimulating lipid metabolism (Farooq, S., et al., 2018).
-Matcha has been shown to be effective at combating different types of tumors and cancer -stem-like cells by targeting the cell and down-regulating oxygen consumption rates and extracellular acidification rates.
+Matcha has been shown to be effective at combating different types of tumours and cancer -stem-like cells by targeting the cell and down-regulating oxygen consumption rates and extracellular acidification rates.
 Matcha has also shown great potential in aiding to overcome cancer cell resistance to chemotherapy (Lorenzo, J.M., 2016).